w3c/wot-security-best-practices/README.md

 # WoT Security Best Practices
 This is the repository for the
 W3C Web of Things (WoT) Security Best Practices document.
-This is a work in progress and should not be cited as an authoritative source.
+This is currently a work in progress and should not be cited as an authoritative source.

 * [WoT Security Best Practices](index.html): A set of suggestions on how WoT systems can be implemented to support security and privacy.

+If you are viewing this on github, you may have to download and save to a local directory before opening it in a web browser for it to render properly.

 If you wish to make a contribution, please be aware that since the master is being linked from other WoT documents